MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 Flush vs Refresh
 ----------------

 The Graphics Engine does not store the regions (implicit or explicit).
-The BRS has the responsibility to implements the LLAPI (the hooks, see above) and to manage these regions.
+The BRS has the responsibility to implement the LLAPI (the hooks, see above) and to manage these regions.

 When the application calls ``Display.flush()``, the Graphics Engine immediately calls the LLAPI ``LLUI_DISPLAY_IMPL_refresh()``.
 This call allows the BRS: